Constraints on ultracompact minihalos from the extragalactic gamma-ray background observation: DISCUSSIONS

 The reference \cite{DiMauro15_igrbDM} has also searched for a probable DM component that could be hidden beneath the EGB.
 We note that they did not report the presence of a tentative additional component in the $>$100 GeV energy range\footnote{Note that they focused on the DM halo of the Milky Way rather than the extragalactic UCMHs here.
 However if the additional UCMH component does exists, it will be partly revealed in their results since both (UCMH and MW halo) spectra have more or less similar bump-like shape.}.
 One difference between their work and ours is that for the RG component, they employ the energy spectrum of \cite{DiMauro14_magn} instead of \cite{inoue11RG} in our study.
 By comparison (Fig. \ref{fig:rgcompare}), it can be found that the RG spectrum predicted by \cite{DiMauro14_magn} has a higher energy flux than \cite{inoue11RG} at energies greater than 100 GeV.
 We use the RG model of \cite{DiMauro14_magn} to check our results with the models of the other components unchanged.
 The results reveal that even when the RG model is replaced, the fitting still gives a relatively high TS of the tentative DM component (see MAGN model in Table \ref{tab:tab1} \& \ref{tab:tab2}).

 In addition, when modeling the SFG component, different assumptions of the average spectrum of the source population will lead to different EGB spectra of SFGs \cite{fermi12sfg}.
 Our benchmark results adopt the MW model (i.e., assuming all SFGs are Milky Way-like), but at 100 GeV the PL model (all SFGs share the same spectrum as those detected by Fermi-LAT) is higher than the MW model by a factor of $\sim$10.
 We therefore examine the outcome of taking this SFG/PL model.
+Further, we notice that an updated result for the SFG contribution to the EGB has been reported in \cite{ajello2020sfg}.
+They derive the SFG spectrum based on the detection of 11 SFGs and the emission from unresolved SFGs with the 10-year Fermi-LAT data.
+We test the analysis with this SFG model and find results consistent with our benchmark ones.
+The related results are shown in the SFG2020 row of the two tables.

 The large uncertainties in the LF parameters will induce a significant uncertainty of the predicted EGB spectrum.
 For RG we examine the spectral uncertainty introduced by the photon index parameter.
 We consider a harder photon index ($\Gamma=2.11$) of the source population in the luminosity function (see Fig. 4 of \cite{inoue11RG}).
 The corresponding results are shown in Table \ref{tab:tab1} \& \ref{tab:tab2} (labeled as RG/$\Gamma=2.11$).
 For the Blazar component, with the formalism described in Section \ref{sec:egbcal}, we test the uncertainties associated with all 10 parameters of the PDE LF.
 The $\tau$ and $\gamma_2$ parameters are found to have the greatest influence on the obtained TS value when the parameter values are changed within their uncertainty range.
 The TS reduces to $\sim$5.3 and $\sim$5.1 for the $\tau=1.49$ and $\gamma_2=1.35$ models, respectively.